 The resistance of an installed earth rod can also be tested to verify an earthing system.
 Using a specially adapted testing procedure, the earth rod is connected with a two-electrode resistivity system (IEEE 81 1983).
-The electrodes are so configured that the system measures the resistance of the earth rod directly.
+The electrodes are configured so that the system measures the resistance of the earth rod directly.

 Using a four-electrode resistivity system (BS 1377), specific sections of a proposed pipeline route are targeted to measure the resistivity of each lithology encountered, and investigate special situations such as fault zones or infilled channels.
 Surveys are designed to take readings down to pipeline depth.
-Deeper readings are required near water courses and other cross-overs, where the pipeline has to be embedded at greater depths.
+Deeper readings are required near water courses and other cross-overs where the pipeline has to be embedded at greater depths.
 The resultant resistivity data is converted into corrosivity factors and integrated into the design of effective cathodic protection measures.

 The insitu soil redox measuring system consists of a high impedance voltmeter, a platinum test electrode and a silver or copper reference electrode.
 The electrodes are inserted at a set interval into the ground below root level and the magnitude and polarity of the potential between the platinum and reference electrodes is measured.
 Results are corrected for soil temperature and PH and convereted to a hydrogen electrode equivalent, termed the redox potential (Eh).